The New Zealand Ministry of Health defines water fluoridation as:

-The Royal Society of New Zealand and the Office of the Prime Minister’s Chief Science Advisor were commissioned to review the scientific evidence relating to water fluoridation.
+The Royal Society of New Zealand and the Office of the Prime Minister’s Chief Science Advisor were commissioned to review the scientific evidence relating to water fluoridation in 2014 and in 2021.
 Their conclusions (2014) include these statements:

 "The only side effect of fluoridation at levels used in NZ is minimal fluorosis, and this is not of major cosmetic significance.
 There are no reported cases of disfiguring fluorosis associated with levels used for fluoridating water supplies in New Zealand.